Stefano Coletti: GP2 Series

-His injury healed, Coletti returned to GP2 for the 2012 season with Scuderia Coloni, alongside Fabio Onidi, but after ten rounds of the championship, lying only fourteenth in the championship with one podium finish, he left the team by mutual consent.
+Coletti's injury healed, and he returned to GP2 for the 2012 season with Scuderia Coloni, alongside Fabio Onidi, but after ten rounds of the championship, lying only fourteenth in the championship with one podium finish, he left the team by mutual consent.
 He promptly joined the Rapax team for the final rounds of the championship, replacing Daniël de Jong.
 He finished in the points in three of the remaining four races, moving him above Rio Haryanto into a final championship position of thirteenth.